sino-jimmy/grid/README.md

-this is project about grid
+this is project about grid!